TripleFliple/The-Colorful-Game-of-Life/README.md

-# 🌈 The Colorful Game of Life
+# -The Game of Life Pro-

 ## 🎮 What Is This?